jessebl/installscripts/README.md

   * Code folding (`za` to fold/unfold, or `:help fold` for more info)
   * Run file in python3 interpreter with <S-e> (Shift + E)
 * And much more!
 Check the comments in .vimrc for details.

+## Files
+* Ubuntu Mono Derivative Powerline and Indentline

+### UbuntuIndentAndPowerline-Regular.ttf
+This is my patched Ubuntu mono font for use with vim.airline and indentline.
+You will need to set your terminal to use it after either manually adding it to ~/.local/share/fonts or running [my vimconfig script](#vimconfigsh).
+See configs/.vimrc for notes on what these do.
+Licensed under the [Ubuntu font license](http://font.ubuntu.com/licence/), a free license.
+I adapted the Ubuntu mono font from [powerline fonts](https://github.com/powerline/fonts) using [Yggdroot's instructions](https://github.com/Yggdroot/indentLine#font-patching).
+I added the font file here for ease of use for myself and others.